RakshitChaturvedi/PyBrowser/README.md

-# PyBrowseL A Web Browser from Scratch in Python
+# PyBrowser A Web Browser from Scratch in Python

 A web browser and rendering engine built from the ground up in Python, using only the standard tkinter library for its graphical user interface.
 This project is an educational deep dive into the full web stack, from networking and protocol handling to HTML/CSS parsing, layout and rendering.